fbpx

 Granger’s Rubber Boot Care

-It is also suggested by GumLeaf to treat the high-content rubber boots with Granger’s Rubber Boot care a few times per year to maintain the health of the rubber.
+It is also suggested by GumLeaf to treat the high-content rubber boots with rubber boot oil called Granger’s Rubber Boot Care a few times per year to maintain the health of the rubber.
 This prevents the rubber from drying out and cracking in the long run.
+I have been doing this periodically and so far the rubber looks good.

 Review Conclusion

 As of right now, the Gumleaf Field Wellys are my favorite rubber boots.
-For me, a tall lightweight rubber boot with good traction and comfort is what I look for.
-The Field Welly checks all of these boxes.
+For me, a tall lightweight rubber boot with good traction and good sole comfort is what I am looking for.
+The extra comfort and traction I get from these boots compared to the LaCrosse Grange’s that I normally wear is worth the decrease in durability and increase in price.

-I’ve tried a lot of rubber boots as you’ll see in my blog post 11 Best Rubber Hunting Boots.
+I’ve tried a lot of rubber boots as you’ll see in my blog post Best Rubber Hunting Boots or the YouTube video above.
 Nothing quite checks all of the boxes like the Field Wellys do.

-My hope is that with my addition of the AqualSeal FD, these boots will last me a minimum of 5 years.
+I hope that with my addition of the AqualSeal FD, these boots will last me a minimum of 5 years.
 My reason for this is that my second favorite pair of rubber boots are the Lacrosse Grange boots.
-They last me 2 years on average for 120$.
+They last me 2 years on average for 100-120$.
 So, after 5 years the Field Wellys will have paid for themselves.

-That said, even if they don’t last me as long and I end up paying a bit more I’m not going to be too disappointed.
-I’m willing to pay to replace these boots just to have the comfort and traction of the Vibram sole.
+Even if they don’t last me as long and I end up paying a bit more I’m not going to be too disappointed.
+I’m willing to pay to replace these boots every two years just to have the comfort and traction of the Vibram sole.

 10% Off Coupon Code